roscoestar/roscoestar.github.io/_posts/2020-03-23-alphabestiary.markdown

 date:   2020-03-23 01:43:08 -0700
 categories: blog post
 ---
-I was inspired by the awesome paleoart blog, [Nix Draws Stuff](https://alphynix.tumblr.com), who did a dinosaur "alphabestiary" a few years ago.
+I was inspired by Ceri Thomas's awesome paleoart blog, [Nix Draws Stuff](https://alphynix.tumblr.com), which did a dinosaur "alphabestiary" a few years ago.
 Here is my own attempt at one dinosaur per letter per day.
-I'm not finished yet, but I'll keep updating this as I go!
+Some of them are even animated.
+Enjoy!

 #### A is for Animantarx
 ![animantarx](/assets/animantarx.jpg)